 Jillian Vukson proved to a jury that a plaintiff was not injured in a rear-end motor vehicle accident in which negligence was stipulated.
-In the case, plaintiff contended that as a result of her client rear-ending his vehicle while he was a front-seat passenger in a vehicle stopped for a school bus.
-He alleged serious and permanent injuries including injuries to his low back, neck and left arm with nerve damage in his left upper extremity.
+In the case, plaintiff contended that as a result of Ms. Vukson’s client rear-ending his vehicle while he was a front-seat passenger in a vehicle stopped for a school bus he suffered serious and permanent injuries including injuries to his low back, neck and left arm with nerve damage in his left upper extremity.

 Plaintiff claimed to have difficulty with household work, and he could no longer play with his grandson.
 He further claimed he was unable to continue with his lifelong passion for playing guitar, a skill he previously used to play in bands and give guitar lessons.
 The plaintiff’s expert opined that plaintiff sustained herniated discs in his neck confirmed by MRI and nerve damage confirmed by EMG.
 He further found that the then 61-year-old’s injuries were permanent and that plaintiff would be under ongoing restrictions not to lift or carry anything heavy.